ishitachakra/Literature_Review_TTML/README.md

 2. Sukhbaatar, Sainbayar, and Rob Fergus.
 "Learning from noisy labels with deep neural networks." arXiv preprint arXiv:1406.2080 2.3 (2014): 4. http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.749.1795&rep=rep1&type=pdf

 Key Takeaways: They introduce an extra noise layer into the network which adapts the network outputs to match the noisy label distribution.
 The parameters of this noise layer can be estimated as part of the training process and involve simplemodifications to current training infrastructures for deep networks.
-Mostly for text data.
+Mostly for image data.
 #Thought: Much of the robustness work is about image data and it is not clear how to adapt it to text

 3. Sukhbaatar, Sainbayar, et al. "Training convolutional networks with noisy labels." arXiv preprint arXiv:1406.2080 (2014).